Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

 ### Redis

+**NOTE:** I have Diaspora running with the Debian 6 stable repositories version of redis-server, without any problems - anatoly (jd.com user)

 Debian 6.0 stable repositories have an older version of Redis.
 If you are running Debian Testing, you can use the repository:

     sudo apt-get install redis-server